kotlin-orm/ktorm/hexo-docs/source/en/operators.md

 ## Operator Precedence

 Operators can be used continuously, but if we use different operators together, we will meet the problem of their precedence.
 There can be many operators in an expression, different combination order of operators can lead to different results and even errors.
-Only if the operators are combined in a certian order, the expression's result can be correct and unique.
+Only if the operators are combined in a certain order, the expression's result can be correct and unique.

 For instance, in the expression 1 + 2 \* 3, the multiplication's precedence is higher than plus, so 2 \* 3 is combined first, the result is 7; If we ignore the precedence of operators, then 1 + 2 is combined first, the result will be 9, which is absolutely wrong.
-Normally, the precedence of multiplicative operators are higher than additive operators', the precedence of conjunctions are higher than disjunctions'.
+Normally, the precedence of multiplicative operators is higher than additive operators', the precedence of conjunctions are higher than disjunctions'.
 But there are a little different in Ktorm.

 For overloaded Kotlin built-in operators, their precedence follows the specification of Kotlin language.
-Such as the expression `Employees.salary + 1000 * 2`, the multiplication's recedence is higher, so the final translated SQL is `t_employee.salary + 2000`.
+Such as the expression `Employees.salary + 1000 * 2`, the multiplication's precedence is higher, so the final translated SQL is `t_employee.salary + 2000`.

 **However, for normal operator functions, there is no such thing as precedence.** In the level of Kotlin language, they are all normal function callings, so they just need to be combined from head to end, although it's quite counterintuitive.
 For example, in the expression `a or b and c`, the `or` and `and` are both operator functions.
 Intuitively, the precedence of `and` is higher, so it should be combined first, but actually, they are both normal functions, so our intuition is wrong.
-If we don't have clear understanding on this, some unexpected bugs may occur, to solve the problem, we can use brackets if needed, such as `a or (b and c)`.
+If we don't have a clear understanding on this, some unexpected bugs may occur, to solve the problem, we can use brackets if needed, such as `a or (b and c)`.

 For detailed precedence in Kotlin language, please refer to [Kotlin Reference](https://kotlinlang.org/docs/reference/grammar.html#expressions).

 ## Custom Operators

-We've talked about the built-in operators provieded by Ktorm's core module, those operators provided supports for operators in standard SQL, but what if we want to use some special operators provided by a special database?
+We've talked about the built-in operators provided by Ktorm's core module, those operators provided supports for operators in standard SQL, but what if we want to use some special operators provided by a special database?
 Let's take PostgreSQL's ilike operator as an example, learning how to extend our custom operators with Ktorm.

 ilike is a special operator in PostgreSQL.
 Similar to like, it also matches strings, but ignoring cases.
-Firstly, we create an expressiong type extending from `ScalarExpression<Boolean>`:
+Firstly, we create an expression type extending from `ScalarExpression<Boolean>`:

 ```kotlin
 data class ILikeExpression(